Evovest/EvoTrees.jl/docs/src/tutorials/offset-usage.md

              :Parch => 0.04098912223088763
      :Age_ismissing => 0.016844371491747123

-The reduced importance of `Sex` and `Age` is expected: their signal is already encoded in the GLM offset, leaving the trees with little residual to gain from them.
-What the trees now explain is the non-linear structure and feature interactions of `Fare`, `Pclass`, and family-size variables (`SibSp`, `Parch`) - the variation that a simple linear model on `Age` and `Sex` cannot capture.
+Feature importance from the offset model shows that the importance of `Sex` has significantly shrinked, while `Age` has maintained a strong importance.
+The residual EvoTree model captures the non-linear and interaction effect missed by the GLM, as well as effect from the additional features.
+For `Sex`, since it’s a binary feature, much of its signal was already captured by the GLM.

 ### Full Predictions

-Raw predictions from the offset model **do not include the offset** - they represent only the tree-based residual component:
+Raw predictions from the offset model **do not include the offset**.
+They represent only the tree-based residual component:

 ``` julia
 # residual component only (offset NOT included)